 What Lenders Look for in a Bank Reference Letter

-Strong letters share four traits: the banking relationship is at least three years old, multiple account types appear, the language is positive rather than neutral, and any existing credit facilities show as current.
+Strong letters share four traits: the banking relationship is at least three years old, multiple account types appear, the language is positive rather than neutral, and any existing credit facilities are confirmed as current.

 The bank reference letter is one input into a broader creditworthiness picture.
 Lenders and vendors who run structured credit risk scoring will use it alongside financial statements, trade references, and payment history.
 Understanding how those pieces fit together helps you present your business more effectively across the whole application.